 This course will provide an overview of current research techniques in the field of public policy.
 Students will also hone and apply professional writing skills by completing a final research paper fully incorporating appropriate research and citation techniques.

 Effective graduate-level writing skills are essential to both the study and practice of public policy.
 Students entering the MAPP program come from a variety of backgrounds and educational experiences that impact their respective communication skill levels.
 This course plays the important role of orienting and preparing the new graduate student to conduct effective research and write well in the public policy environment.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be 400–500 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
-Each reply must be 200–350 words and address all aspects of the assignment instructions.
-Any sources used must follow current Turabian style.
+Each reply must be at least 250 words and address all aspects of the assignment instructions.
+Citations for any sources used must follow current Turabian style.

 The student will complete 3 short-answer, 2 essay, 3 true/false, and 12 multiple-choice questions on attribution and biblical principles related to honesty and integrity.
 Each essay question must be answered with a minimum of 200 words and address all aspects of the question at hand.
 Sources used must be included within the answer(s).
 The student will have 1 hour and 15 minutes to complete this test.